AdaBuenosAires/AdaBuenosAires/README.md

 - 👋 Hi, I’m @AdaBuenosAires
-- 🐍 I’m interested in Java, Python, Flutter and Blockchain
+- 🐍 I’m interested in Java, Python, Flutter and Blockchain with smart contracts
-- 🌱 I’m currently learning Goland
+- 🌱 I’m currently learning Goland and Solidity
-- 💞️ I’m looking to collaborate on IoT projects for winter and water sports
+- 💞️ I’m looking to collaborate on IoT projects for safer winter and water sports, using open source
 - 📫 How to reach me --> María Jorgelina Pera Ada Lovelace

 <!---